q3769/chunk4j/README.md

 #### Usage example:

-Most often, you don't need to interact directly with the `Chunk`'s API methods; the details are already handled behind the scenes of the `Chopper` and `Stitcher` API.
-It suffices to know `Chunk` is a simple serializable POJO data holder that carries the data bytes travelling from the `Chopper` to the `Stitcher`.
+Normally, you don't need to interact with the `Chunk`'s API methods; the details are already handled behind the scenes of the `Chopper` and `Stitcher` API.
+It suffices to know that `Chunk` is a simple POJO data holder; serializable, it carries the data bytes travelling from the `Chopper` to the `Stitcher`.

 ### The Stitcher